 Pata Yamaha Official WorldSBK Team

-2017 sees Yamaha Motor Europe continue to partner Crescent Racing as the Pata Yamaha Official WorldSBK Team after the Japanese marque made its highly anticipated return to the championship in 2016 after an absence of four years.
+The 2018 WorldSBK season sees Yamaha Motor Europe continue to partner Crescent Racing as the Pata Yamaha Official WorldSBK Team.
+The Japanese marque made its highly anticipated return to the championship in 2016 after an absence of four years.
 Yamaha Motor Europe's strategy is clear - to make full use of the all-new YZF-R1 to challenge for victory in the premier production Superbike series.
-Yamaha's impressive history in the championship - which includes its title-winning and record-breaking year with Ben Spies in 2009 - combined with the stunning base specification of the YZF-R1, offers an unrivalled opportunity to campaign for victory honours.
+Yamaha's impressive history in the championship, which includes its title-winning and record-breaking year with Ben Spies in 2009, combined with the stunning base specification of the YZF-R1 offers an unrivalled opportunity to campaign for victory honours.

-Yamaha Motor Europe will continue to retain full responsibility over racing strategy and technical development for 2017's collaboration, with Crescent's hugely experienced and dedicated, technical racing personnel running the team's operation at each of the championship rounds.
+Yamaha Motor Europe will continue to retain full responsibility for racing strategy and technical development for 2018's collaboration, with Crescent's hugely experienced and dedicated, technical racing personnel running the team's operation at each of the championship rounds.